aliciag92/regression-project/README.md

 ### Goals

-[ x ] Predict the values of single unit properties using the property data from those with a transaction during May-August 2017 based on the tax assessed value.
+[ x ] Develop a regression model that can predict the values of single unit properties using the property data from those with a transaction during May-August 2017 based on the tax assessed value.